MonikaBarget/GeoHumTutorials/Tutorial_geocodingGEONAMES.md

 <h3>Geocoding data from more than one column (e.g. "address" & "continent")</h3>

 <p algin="justify">In some cases, it may be necessary to refine your address information, e.g. by adding a country or continent in an additional column.
 That may especially be the case of places of the same name exist more than once.
 A frequent challenge are the "colonial twins" that many European cities have in America, in Asia or in Oceania.
-For geocoding data from more than one column, please use my script for <a href="./Colab_Geocoding/Geocode_Plot_Geonames_interactiveMAP_withLabels.ipynb">flexible geocoding</a>.
+For geocoding data from more than one column, please use my script for <a href="./Colab_Geocoding/Geocode_Plot_Geonames_interactiveMAP_withLabels_flexibleGeocoding_twoColumns.ipynb">flexible geocoding</a>.
 In addition to a line of code that merges spatial information from two different columns, it also performs an initial check if data in your table have already been geocoded with Geonames.</p>

 <h3>Consecutive geocoding to respect the hourly API limit of 1000 queries</h3>

-<p algin="justify">The check if data already have a Geonames ID and coordinates in your table can be very helpful when geocoding longer tables with more than 1000 rows.
+<p algin="justify">A <a href="./Colab_Geocoding/Geocode_Plot_Geonames_interactiveMAP_withLabels_flexibleGeocoding_v2.ipynb">script that checks if data already have a Geonames ID and coordinates</a> in your table can be very helpful when geocoding longer tables with more than 1000 rows.
 To geocode such an amount of data, you either need to sign up for a paid Geonames account or geocode your data consecutively over time as the hourly limit of requests is 1000.</p>

 <h3>Generating a GeoJSON file for working with GIS tools</h3>